cloudmesh/pbs/README.rst

 When dealing with remote services we often need to customize interfaces and access.
-Instead of completely reinventing a specification file, we are leveraging first the ssh config file for the remote login to the servers taht allow us to execute pbs commands.
+Instead of completely reinventing a specification file, we are leveraging first the ssh config file for the remote login to the servers that allow us to execute pbs commands.
 Second we have defined a simple yaml file that allows us to set up some service specific items.
 At this time it supports the specification of jobs submitted through various supercomputers that